get-wright/x-scan/README.md

 ## ⚙️ Configuration

-Configure the scanning environment in the
+Configure the scanning environment in the .env

-.env

- file:

 ```env
 SEMGREP_TOKEN=<your-semgrep-token>